ronihogri/financial-doc-reader/README.md

 This project is meant to demonstrate how affordable and accessible off-the-shelf solutions can add value to anyone wishing to extract data from semi-structured sources.
 As such, it will *not* cover more advanced topics such as the workings of LLM technology, setting up local LLMs, or implementing Retrieval-Augmentend Generation (RAG) systems.

-## General Notes
+## Steps

-- The data extraction process will be explained and demonstrated step-by-step, with new steps added periodically.
-The files, documentation, and results for each step can be found in its dedicated folder [within the 'steps' folder](https://github.com/ronihogri/financial-doc-reader/tree/main/steps).
+The data extraction process will be explained and demonstrated step by step.
+Each step has a dedicated folder with files, documentation, and example results.
+Each step is self-contained, so you can run any step independently of the others.

-- If you would like to run the Python scripts yourself, you must possess [a valid OpenAI API key](https://platform.openai.com/docs/quickstart?desktop-os=windows).
+- [**Step 1**](https://github.com/ronihogri/financial-doc-reader/tree/main/steps/step1_find_BS_table) : Extract Balance Sheet Table Content
+- [**Step 2**](https://github.com/ronihogri/financial-doc-reader/tree/main/steps/step2_BStable2json) : Export Balance Sheet Table to a Structured JSON File
+- [**Step 3**](https://github.com/ronihogri/financial-doc-reader/tree/main/steps/step3_normalize_extract) : Identify and Extract Values of Interest

 ## Installation